jehiah/safe_streets/cyclists_with_cameras.md

 ## Legal Basis

-There are two Laws that give the TLC authority to apply traffic laws to Taxi's and For-Hire vehicles.
+There are two Laws that give the TLC authority to apply traffic laws to Taxi Drivers and For-Hire Drivers.
 They are TLC Commission Rule §55-13(a)(1) which applies to For-Hire Drivers and TLC Commission Rule §54-13(a)(1) which applies to Taxicab Drivers (see below).

 ## Traffic Regulations

 http://www.nyc.gov/html/dot/downloads/pdf/trafrule.pdf

 * 4-08(e)(9) - (no stopping in bike lane)  No person shall stop, stand, or park a vehicle Within a designated bicycle lane.
-* 4-12(p)(2) - (no driving in bike lane) Driving on or across bicycle lanes prohibited
+* 4-12(p)(2) - (no driving in bike lane) Driving on or across bicycle lanes prohibited - No person shall drive a vehicle on or across a designated bicycle lane, except when it is reasonable and necessary: (to enter or leave a driveway; to enter or leave a legal curbside parking space;  to cross an intersection; to make a turn within an intersection; to comply with the direction of any law enforcement officer or other person authorized to enforce this rule; to avoid an obstacle which leaves fewer than ten feet available for the free movement of vehicular traffic.)
+Notwithstanding any other rule, no person shall drive a vehicle on or across a designated bicycle lane in such manner as to interfere with the safety and passage of persons operating bicycles thereon.
 * 4-05(b)(1) - (no u-turns in business district) The operator of any vehicle shall not make a U-turn upon any street in a business district
 * 4-08(e)(3) - (no parking on sidewalks) General no stopping zones - sidewalks
 * 4-12(i) - (no honking in non-danger situations) Horn for danger only - No person shall sound the horn of a vehicle except when necessary to warn a person or animal of danger.